 I have been dealing with insurance a lot recently, and as expected, one of the insurance agents pitched a whole life insurance for my child with the usual emphasis on it being dirt cheap to get a policy.
 Actually, he was quite a good salesman and at one point he had me convinced that I am getting a great deal by investing $23 a month on a whole life insurance with a death benefit that goes up over time.
 I even picked a random number of 35 and did some quick calculation to confirm his sales pitch.
 Over 35 years, I would have spent $9,660 for an $84,323 policy — what a great deal!

-Fortunately, I am the type of person that likes to mull over financial decisions for a while.
+However, I am the type of person that likes to mull over financial decisions for a while before making any move.
 One thing I like to do is figure out the opportunity cost of paying for something like insurance.
 Here’s the definition of opportunity cost from Wikipedia:

 Opportunity cost is the cost (sacrifice) incurred by choosing one option over an alternative one that may be equally desired.
 Thus, opportunity cost is the cost of pursuing one choice instead of another.
 Every action has an opportunity cost.
 For example, someone who invests $10,000 in a stock denies oneself the interest that one can earn by leaving the $10,000 dollars in a bank account instead.
 Opportunity cost is not restricted to monetary or financial costs: the real cost of output forgone, lost time, pleasure or any other benefit that provides utility should also be considered.

-However, his chance of dying before the age of 44 is quite small.
-According to the U.S. Census Bureau, he’s expected to live to about 80 years of age.
-So what’s the opportunity cost versus death benefit at 80?
+- Second, his chance of dying before the age of 35 is quite small — based on this Wikipedia page, he is expected to live to about 77 years of age.